chenrylee/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADForest.md

 -----------

-Add corp.fabrikam.com to the SPNSuffixes property on the forest fabrikam.com
+&emsp;Add corp.fabrikam.com to the SPNSuffixes property on the forest fabrikam.com

 ### -------------------------- EXAMPLE 3 --------------------------
 ```